Garrison Frazier: Later life, death

 Soon after the historic "Forty acres and a mule" meeting, Frazier became enfeebled from age, though he did conduct some missionary work with the country churches for a few years.

 Frazier lived on White Bluffs Road in White Bluff, Georgia or "White Bluff", formerly a quiet collection of African-American communities (Nicholsonboro, Rose Dhu, Twin Hill, and Cedar Grove) eight miles southeast of Savannah - now part of the Savannah metro area.

 Frazier was also registered to vote in 1870.

-Frazier passed away in 1873.
+Frazier died in 1873.
 His burial site is unknown.

 Legacy

-Charles Elmore, professor emeritus of humanities at Savannah State University and the world's foremost authority on Garrison Frazier, believed that both Frazier's presence and eloquence had an significant impact on General Sherman, sufficient enough to inspire Special Field Orders, No. 15.
+Charles Elmore, professor emeritus of humanities at Savannah State University and the world's foremost authority on Garrison Frazier, believed that both Frazier's presence and eloquence had a significant impact on General Sherman, sufficient to inspire Special Field Orders, No. 15.

 The other men chose this eloquent, 67-year-old imposing Black man, who was well over 6 feet tall, to speak on their behalf," Elmore says.
 "And he said essentially we want to be free from domination of white men, we want to be educated, and we want to own land.

-Historian Kevin M. Levin, highlighting Frazier's critical importance to a more multi-dimensional, comprehensive Civil War history, notes:

-The problem too often with popular discussions of this history is that they focus on a few figures—Lincoln, Johnson, Sherman, etc.—or collapse these complexities into simplistic generalizations—especially about the North vs. the "South."

-I say this not out of a sense of professional superiority or jealousy, but because I feel strongly that bad history makes bad politics.
+Historian Kevin M. Levin, highlighting Frazier's critical importance to a more multi-dimensional, comprehensive Civil War history, notes:The problem too often with popular discussions of this history is that they focus on a few figures—Lincoln, Johnson, Sherman, etc.—or collapse these complexities into simplistic generalizations—especially about the North vs. the "South."I say this not out of a sense of professional superiority or jealousy, but because I feel strongly that bad history makes bad politics.
 And it's very rare to see discussions of the South in politics today that don't invoke history to some extent.... [ ] When I see discussions in the media or blogosphere about "the South," I know I'm likely to hear mostly if not entirely about the white South.
 When I read people repeating the popular line that the "South lost the war but won the peace," it's clear to me that they don't have Garrison Frazier in mind.

 I don't mean to suggest that the only problem here is race (though that's certainly a large part of it).
 It's also that complex events get reduced to questions about the judgment or character of an individual, so that the coming of emancipation, for example, gets debated as a question of what Lincoln thought about slavery and race.
 This is not, let me emphasize, an argument that the great "dead white men" don't matter (which strikes me primarily as a caricature anyway).
 Rather, it's an argument that they need to be understood as part of an historical process—one that connects Lincoln, for example, not just to other politicians and to the northern public, but also to soldiers and officers in the field, to runaway slaves, and to black leaders like Garrison Frazier.